cesarmacias/snmp-colect/README.md

 - examples/cable_modems.json -> config file for HFC CableModems. poller-cm.js
 - examples/vendor-list.json -> config for vedors OUI MAC, to filter OIDs to poller. poller-cm.js

+>Data processing:

+Configuration inside of OID context:

+- "type": [ hex ] transform value in hex to string
+- "conversion": [ ipv4, number ] transform value in ipv4 or number
+- "index_slice": [ int, int ] apply slice function to oid index (only for table)

 ## Execution

 - Collect data from list of equips